sparkflows/sparkflows-docs/docs/user-guide/web-app/export-import-analytics-app.rst

 Exporting Analytical App
 --------

-Fire allows you to export Analytics App and download them to your computer.
+Fire allows you to export Analytical App and download them to your computer.
 To export, follow the below steps :

-Step 1 : Go to the Analytics Apps Page ..................
+Step 1 : Go to the Analytical Apps Page ..................

 #.
 Open the **project** where your Analytical App is located.